-- As soon as tickets or ticket stock are received and before ticket sales begin, examine/count the tickets or ticket stock (at least two individuals should examine/count the tickets and report the count to the division fiscal officer or designee.
+- As soon as tickets or ticket stock are received and before ticket sales begin, examine/count the tickets or ticket stock (at least two individuals should examine/count the tickets and report the count to the division business & finance officer or designee.

 - Deposit money from ticket sales on a timely basis following University policy (2:060).